emmacadavra/ci-portfolio1-spc/README.md

 (screenshot of fieldset two + if-unsure)

+The Submit button is made distinct from the rest of the form by using the inverse of the form's colours - rather than dark grey text on yellow, the button itself is dark grey with yellow text that is larger than the form's text.

+(screenshot of submit)

+The form is responsive, with the fieldsets and additional text being set to display as columns on smaller screens, and rows on larger screens.
+This is achieved using Flexbox.

 (screenshot of form on mobile)

 (screenshot of form on desktop)

-The form is responsive, with the fieldsets and additional text being set to display as columns on smaller screens, and rows on larger screens.
-This is achieved using Flexbox CSS rules.

-The Submit button is made distinct from the rest of the form by using the inverse of the form's colours - rather than dark grey text on yellow, the button itself is dark grey with yellow text that is larger than the form's text.

 ### **Form Submission Page**